 Vehicle Defects

-With the amount of parts, both moving and non-moving, that go into manufacturing a safely functioning car, it is not uncommon for some of them at times to malfunction which can possibly lead to causing car accidents.
+With the amount of parts, both moving and non-moving, that go into manufacturing a safely functioning car, it is not uncommon for some of them at times to malfunction which can possibly lead to causing accidents on the road.

 A common myth amongst car accident victims is the belief that, the bigger the crash, and more extensive property damage to the car, the bigger the injury.
-The truth of the matter, is that even small and seemingly minor car crashes can result in the most serious, even catastrophic injuries.
+The truth of the matter, is that even small and seemingly minor car crashes can result in the most serious, even a catastrophic/ permanent injury requiring extensive medical care.
 For vulnerable areas, such as the brain, spine, joints, and bones, it doesn’t require much force to cause significant damage.

-Our personal injury lawyer helps victims with the following common injuries in Miami car accidents:
+Our personal injury lawyer helps victims with the following common car accident injuries involving any motor vehicle type throughout the Miami-Dade areas:

 TBIs or Traumatic Brain Injuries